Army begins special operation in Abia

 By Steve Oko

-A release by the Assistant Director, of Army Public Relations, 14 Brigade Ohafia, said the exercise commenced on October 2, and would end on December 23, 2022.
+A release by the Assistant Director, Army Public Relations, 14 Brigade Ohafia, said the exercise commenced October 2, and would end on December 23, 2022.

 ” It is also aimed at testing the conduct of troops during the electioneering activities, in preparation for the 2023 general elections”, the release added.